outfoxx/Kubrick/Sources/Kubrick/Kubrick.docc/BindingDependentJobs.md

 ### Optional Jobs to optional inputs

-When binding to an optional input value, the ``JobBinding/bind(job:)-5sr2w`` function allows passing an optional Job itself, which it will map to an optional job result.
+When binding to an optional input value, the ``JobBinding/bind(job:)-5sr2w`` function allows passing an optional Job itself, which it will map to an optional Job result.

 ```swift
 struct RandomIntJob: ResultJob {} // Returns `Int`